grnet/kamaki/docs/installation.rst

 `python org page <http://pypi.python.org/pypi/setuptools>`_, the setuptools installer doesn't currently work on 64bit machines.

-* Users with 32-bit operating systems should download and run the graphic installer
+* Users with 32-bit platforms should download and run the graphic installer

-* Users with 64-bit machines should download the `ez_setup.py <http://peak.telecommunity.com/dist/ez_setup.py>`_ script and
+* Users with 64-bit platforms should download the `ez_setup.py <http://peak.telecommunity.com/dist/ez_setup.py>`_ script and
     install it from a command shell.
 In the following example, the script was downloaded at C:\\Downloads::